IDArnhem/catt/projects/wifi-perimeter/README.md

 You should now see a dump of wifi networks within range.

 The python interface to your OS contains another usefull snippets such as listing all the WiFi networks your mac has ever been connected to.

+### Processign sketch
+You can use the included processing sketch as your starting point for WiFi signal visualizations.

+Thanks to [Willem Kempers](http://willemkempers.nl/) for the sketch.